 These requirements will mean you have a very good chance of finishing inside the cut-off time, not being last, and most of all, having fun!

-Here is the schedule for the day, the 29th April 2023;
+Here was the schedule for the day, the 29th April 2023;

 6:30 AM - Registration Opens